masseydigital/python-opencv-course/README.md

 _CamShift_ (Continuously Adaptive MeanShift) wil adapt the size of the target window as the target moves in the frame (or out).

 ### Built-in Tracking Apis

+There are many object tracking methods... many have already been designed as simple API calls with OpenCV.

+_Boosting Tracker_ : Based off AdaBoost algorithm (same underlying algorithm that HAAR Cascade based Face Detector used).
+Evaluation occurs across multiple frames.

+_MIL Tracker_ : Similar to Boosting, but considers a neighborhood of points around the current location to create multiple instances.

+_KCF Tracker_ : Kernalized Correlation Filters.
+Exploits some properties of the MIL Tracker and the fact that many data points will overlap, leading to more accurate and faster tracking.
+Good first choice for a tracking algorithm.

+_TLD Tracker_ : Tracking, Learning, and Detection.
+This algorithm is good with tracking with obstruction and tracks well under large changes in scale.
+It however can provide many false positives.

+_MedianFlow Tracker_ : Very good at reporting failed tracking.
+Works well with predictable motion.
+Fails under large motion (fast moving objects).

+## Deep Learning for Computer Vision

+### Machine Learning Basics

+_Machine Learning_ is a method of data analysis that automates analytical model building.
+It uses algorithms that iteratively learn from data.. it allows computers to find hidden insights without being explicitly programmed.

+_Supervised Learning_ algorithms are trained using labeled examples, such as an input where the desired output is known.

+The Machine Learning Process generally runs in the following order:

+1) Data Acquisition : Acquiring your data (customers, sensors, etc.)
+2) Data Cleaning : Clean and format your data (Keras is one way to do this)
+3) Training Data/Test Data : Designate part of your data for training and part of your data for testing
+4) Model Testing : Evaluate model performance
+5) Model Building : tweak parameters until reach a desired output.
+6) Model Deployment : Utilize the model for new data.

+### Understanding Classification Metrics

+Typically, in a classification task a model can only achieve (2) results.. correct or incorrect

+The key classification metrics that we need to understand are:
+Accuracy:
+Recall:
+Precision:
+F1-Score:

+### Introduction to Deep Learning Topics

+### Understanding a Neuron

+### Understanding a Neural Network

+### Cost Functions

+### Gradient Descent and Back Propagation

+### Keras Basics

+### MNIST Data Overview

+### Convolutional Neural Networks